cha0sHub/UnlimitedSagaCalculator/README.md

  The program is pre-loaded with all character, enemy, and attack data needed to do all the calculations, so external sources are not needed for finding values.

  Comes with English and Japanese localization.

+Repository contains both source code and an executable in the "exe" folder.